TheRenegadeCoder/subete/docs/subete.rst

 =============

-The documentation page lists out all of the relevant classes and functions for generating markdown documents in Python.
+The documentation page lists out all of the relevant classes and functions for interacting with the Sample Programs repo.

 subete
 -------------------